Beyond Zero-Shot Interpretation

 How do components influence each other?
 Given information about which model components affect which outputs, the trained model should describe these causal relationships.

-Techniques like activation patching and attribution patching provide ground truth.
-If patching attention head 9.1 changes the output from "Paris" to "London," this becomes training data for explaining that "Head 9.1 is responsible for retrieving the city name."
+Techniques like activation patching and attribution patching provide supervision.
+If patching attention head 9.1 changes “Paris” to “London,” a careful target can say that this replacement changed the city prediction.
+Saying the head “is responsible for retrieving the city” adds a mechanistic interpretation that the patch alone does not establish.

 Token Influence